dougyb83/Lunas-Leopard-Geckos/README.md

 ## UX

-Upon landing on the home page I wanted it to be clear to the user that the site is focused on Leopard geckos and selling them.
+Upon landing on the home page, I wanted it to be clear to the user that the site is focused on Leopard geckos and selling them.
 As Leopard geckos are naturally very colourful, bright and vibrant it makes sense to have a picture of one as the main focus point.
 This will be the hero image.
 It will be the full width of the screen but will not be the full height so that users can see that there is more to see below if they were to scroll down.

 ### Colour Scheme

-Leopard geckos can have many bright colours, but the most common are yellow or orange with black and white stripes and dots. this will influence the colour scheme using black/grey for the background and nav bar, yellow for logo's and orange for buttons and sub headings.
+Leopard geckos can have many bright colours, but the most common are yellow or orange with black and white stripes and dots. this will influence the colour scheme using black/grey for the background and nav bar, yellow for logos and orange for buttons and subheadings.
 But keeping main titles and text white as I feel adding colours to these made them more difficult to read.

 - `#f1fef5` used for primary text.
 - `#ff5d00` used for primary highlights.